olivierlama/vscode-config/README.md

 ## Before configuration

 Configuration for Visual studio code (VSCODE)
 After downloading and installing vscode, no extension is installed

 ## Extensions for Git

-* GitLens
+- GitLens
-* Git Graph
+- Git Graph

+## Extensions for formattinf your code

+- Prettier - Code formatter